Barcelona Airport:

 The bus might not be everyone’s favourite means of travel, but it certainly is the easiest if you are on its route.
 You hop on at your closest bus stop and hop off at your terminal building (the bus stops at both terminals).
 The ticket prices might seem a little high when you consider that you could travel by bus from Girona to Lyon for the same price (!), but at least you’re not paying for parking while you’re away.

-Tickets can be purchased either from the driver or a ticket machine at any stop where there is no bus station, and almost all buses now have machines on board to allow you to pay by bank card rather than cash only.
-In summertime, buses are pretty frequent, operating on an almost hourly schedule, cutting down on waiting time.
+Tickets can be purchased from the driver or a ticket machine at any stop without a bus station.
+Almost all buses now have machines, allowing you to pay by bank card rather than cash.
+In summertime, buses are frequent, operating on a nearly hourly schedule, cutting down on waiting time.

-Girona-Costa Brava Airport, as its name suggests, is closest to La Costa Brava.
+Girona-Costa Brava Airport is small, efficient, and a great travel option to La Costa Brava.

 Girona-Costa Brava Airport

-We hope this has been of some help to all of you travellers out there.
+We hope this has been of some help to all you travellers out there.

 Bon voyage!
 Bon viatge!